SSalario

 Montana Income Tax Overview

-Montana has a simplified two-bracket income tax with rates of 4.7% and 5.9%.
+Montana has a simplified two-bracket ordinary-income tax for 2026: 4.7% up to the HB337 threshold and 5.65% above it.
 The state has no general sales tax, which is a significant advantage for consumer spending.
 Montana's cost of living is near the national average at 96%, though resort areas like Bozeman and Big Sky have seen dramatic price increases.
 The state's economy relies on agriculture, mining, tourism, and a growing technology sector in cities like Missoula and Bozeman.

 Montana Tax Details